COVID-19 vaccination mandates in Canada

 During this same period, at the domestic level an emerging "patchwork" system of vaccine mandates began to be introduced across Canada.
 In August 2021, a number of public and private entities nationwide began to consider implementing vaccination mandates.

 With healthcare capacity spread "too thin" during the "rising fifth wave driven by the Omicron variant" in early January 2022, federal Health Minister Jean-Yves Duclos suggested that provinces implement mandatory COVID-19 vaccinations.

 There have been protests against public health restrictions all across Canada.
 In early 2022, protests against mandates increasingly involved anti-government sentiments, with a blockade and occupation of Parliament Hill occurring in late January and lasting for nearly a month.
 The protest led to tens of millions in economic costs, including trade and supply chain interruptions, policing costs, business closures, and temporary lay-offs of over a thousand workers.
 In response, the federal government invoked the Emergencies Act on February 14 for the first time in Canadian history, giving police and other government agencies extraordinary powers to handle the ongoing protests.
+In January 2024, a Canadian court found that the Trudeau government’s use of the “Emergencies Act” was not justified, and violated the Canadian Constitution.